netdata/netdata/health/notifications/kavenegar/README.md

 - the `APIKEY` and Sender from <http://panel.kavenegar.com/client/setting/account>
 - terminal access to the Agent you wish to configure

-## Configure Netdata to send alerts to Kavenegar
+## Configure Netdata to send alert notifications to Kavenegar

 > ### Info
 >